velev1/CSharp-Part-2/02. Multidimensional Arrays/homework/01. Fill the matrix/README.md

 ## Output
 - Print the matrix
-  - Numbers on a row must be seperated by a single spacebar
+  - Numbers on a row must be separated by a single spacebar
   - Each row must be on a new line

 ## Constraints